Cataract is a progressive opacity of crystalline lens of the eye that causes decreased vision.

 Past medical history: This is very important, as it will show the connection between physical problems and those contributing to your eye disease

-Dietary history: food is your best medicine
+Dietary history: food is your best medicine.

 ETDRS assessment of vision acuity: Much different than the standard snellen or big “E” eye chart.

 Light house contrast sensitivity: The test measures your ability to see letters of lighter and lighter contrast.
-This is related to toxicity and heavy metal
+This is related to toxicity and heavy metal poisoning.

 Color Campimetry Testing: We do visual fields using movement with 4 separate colors – red, green, blue and white.

 Zinc Taste Test: A simple 2 minute test that measures the intracellular levels of zinc.
 Zinc is a key nutrient not only for the eye but also every enzymatic function in the body.
-A deficiency of zinc is a red flag that there is probably nutritional deficiencies in other vitamin and minerals.
+A deficiency of zinc is a red flag that there is probably nutritional deficiencies in other vitamins and minerals.

 Syntonic Light therapy: Syntonics or optometric phototherapy, is the branch of ocular science dealing with the application of selected light frequencies through the eyes.
-It has been used clinically for over 70 years in the field of optometry with continued success in the treatment of visual dysfunctions, including strabismus (eye turns), amblyopia (lazy eye), focusing and convergence problems, learning disorders, and the aftereffects of stress and trauma.
+It has been used clinically for over 70 years in the field of optometry with continued success in the treatment of visual dysfunction, including strabismus (eye turns), amblyopia (lazy eye), focusing and convergence problems, learning disorders, and the after effects of stress and trauma.
 In recent years, Syntonics has been shown to be effective in the treatment of brain injuries and emotional disorders.
 A specific wavelength of light will be selected to help detoxify your eye, stimulate retinal function and balance the autonomic nervous system.
 Each day you will receive 2 light therapy treatments.

 Myers Cocktail: This is a specialized intravenous vitamin mixture designed to give you the key vitamins and minerals to support the eye and visual function.
 It is highly suggested that all patients receive this mixture especially if you were measured deficient in zinc.
 It is also suggested that all patients in the program receive a Myers cocktail once a month until nutritional levels are at an optimum level.